Yay Kosher

 • Pour 3 cups of the mixture into the pre-greased springform pan and bake for 25 minutes.

 • Cool in the refrigerator for 20 minutes.
-Pour the remaining batter onto the top of the cake and refrigerate until ready to serve.
+Pour the remaining batter onto the top of the cake and refrigerate until cool.

 Notes